tjtelan/tjtelan.github.io/content/blog/building-a-unix-shell-in-rust-part-1.md

 * Windows Command Prompt
 * Powershell

-I’m going to focus on writing a bash-like shell.
+I'm going to focus on writing a bash-like shell.
 Functionality, and syntax should feel familiar.

 ---

 The shells are a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), a Read-Eval-Print-Loop.

-Typically, a character (let’s say ‘$’) is printed and a cursor blinks.
+Typically, a character (let's say `$`) is printed and a cursor blinks.
 This informs the user that a command can be typed in.

 You type in a command.